eltontay/circle-polygon-farcaster-workshop/README.md

     - `Button` is used to capture user actions such as creating a wallet or going back to the home page.

 - **API Integration**:
-    - The app uses Circle's DCW API to create wallets on the Polygon network.
+    - The app uses Circle's API to create wallets on the Polygon network.
     - The `uuid` library is used to generate idempotency keys for ensuring the API request is processed only once.

 ## Environment Variables